aosmanski/crocs_wgs/README.md

-Scripts used in analyese for the crocodilian chapter of Austin Osmanski's dissertation.
+Scripts used in the crocodilian chapter of Austin Osmanski's dissertation.